SunNadimpalli/SunNadimpalli/_posts/2017-12-17-frostbite-in-the-canadian-winter-of-2017.md

 I am happy to make a note to self that I can continue to enjoy walking in minimalist footwear during the Canadian winter and not be worrying about a frostbite.
 But like I said, it may be too early to conclude this and I will write another note in a month or two.

-Unrelated Trivia: In the month or so that I have been in Canada I have not come across anyone wearing a Prio.
+Sort of Unrelated Trivia: In the month or so that I have been in Canada I have not come across anyone wearing a Prio.